-Continuous improvement projects (CIPs) are typically vital contributors as companies pursue their goals.
-This course focuses on the essentials of Lean Management/Thinking and Six Sigma quality as the two dominating and complementing methodologies that are suited to the pursuit of operational excellence.
-The participants will learn about the basic philosophies and essential tools of these two concepts, with a focus on leveraging various improvement methods and becoming more effective with their project work.
+Continuous Improvement Projects (CIP) are typically vital contributors as companies pursue their goals.
+This course focuses on the essentials of Lean management/thinking and Six Sigma quality as the two dominating and complementary methodologies suited to the pursuit of operational excellence.
+Participants learn about the basic philosophies and essential tools of these two concepts, with a focus on leveraging various improvement methods and becoming more effective with their project work.
+The course also discusses how the Lean and Six Sigma approaches can be applied early in the development phase of products and services with basic principles for lean development and design for six sigma.
+A review is provided of successful Lean Six Sigma project implementations in different industries, with lessons learned and an outlook on remaining challenges in the era of the fourth industrial revolution.